 - A bar to any further legal proceedings

-- A warranty by the terminated employee
+- A warranty by the terminated employee to

-Limits of a Deed of Release
+5. The limits of a Deed of Release

 Unsure where to start?
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents and obtaining a fixed-fee quote from Australia’s largest Legal Marketplace.